IRISMeister/aws_backup_script/README.md

 2. Assign the role to a target VM instance.
 This will allow you to execute necessary "aws ec2" commands without AWS Access Key.

-3. Add 'Name' TAG and value(XXX-data) to volumes wish to take snapshots.
+3. Add 'Name' TAG and value(XXX-data) to volumes you wish to take snapshots.
 Example) Name:Test-0001-data

 4. You need to install and configure awscli if it's not.
 Leave AWS Access Key and AWS Secret Access Key blank.